Shakespeare’s The Winter’s Tale shadows our soul-body journey. But what’s that got to do with needing a resurrection? A few things, as it turns out.

 But we don’t all have the same resurrection ending.
-The soul and body are reunited, judged, and then step into one of two places: everlasting life (for the righteous) or everlasting contempt (for the unrighteous), per Daniel 12:2 and John 5:28-29, among other scriptures.
+The soul and body are reunited in resurrection, then face litigation in God’s court, are judged, and subsequently step into one of two places: everlasting life (for the righteous) or everlasting contempt (for the unrighteous), per Daniel 12:2 and John 5:28-29, among other scriptures.

 CUES FROM THE BARD

-For the sake of the plot—not unlike our own soul stories—the characters don’t choose the more innocent path.
+The king is wrong.
+Like really wrong.
+For the sake of the plot—not unlike our own soul stories—the king and some others choose anything but the humble, righteous path.